How to Determine if a Rectangle is Perfect

 if (!points.has(X2 + "," + Y2)) return false;

-// indicating that the rectangle meets the
+// if the area and vertices match, the rectangle meets the requirements

 return true;